SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 In the **Preferred login mode** field, you can select one of the following options:

-* OAuth Internal - Recommended, since it provides high security, using authorization tokens to prove the identity of the user.
+* OAI-Secure - Recommended, since it provides high security, using authorization tokens to prove the identity of the user.
 Default login mode on creating new tenants.
+This mode is an enhancement of the previous OAuth Internal authentication (prior to 10.13.0).
 * Basic Auth - Should be chosen only for specific compatibility reasons, since it only provides basic security.
 * Single sign-on redirect - Can be selected only if SSO is configured.
-If selected, will remove Basic Auth and OAuth Internal login options.
+If selected, will remove Basic Auth and OAI-Secure login options.

 This login mode will be used by the platform's applications as the default method to authenticate users.
 Device authentication stays unchanged.